The Benefits of Hydrotherapy: How Spa Baths Help Arthritis

 1. Increases alertness

 For those who find it a little tricky to wake up in the morning, a cold-water shower is the remedy that you need.
-It has lasting effects to amp up your alertness for the day.
+One benefit of a cold shower is it has lasting effects to amp up your alertness for the day.
 History tells the tales of Spartans using cold water showers to enhance mental and physical strength to make them more alert in combat.

 Dr. David Greuner, Cardiovascular surgeon of NYC Surgical Associates said “Cold showers are a great antidote for waking you up in the morning after a late night.
 Anything that surprises or shocks you will bring on the fight or flight response and raise your level of alertness”.
 This sounds a little distressing for first thing in the morning, but if you’re feeling a tad groggy then this could be just the thing you need to wake up and seize the day!